 Centers of Excellence Plan Providers with special training, experience, facilities or protocols for certain services selected by us based on the findings of recognized specialty organizations or government agencies such as Medicare.
-Certain specialized services are only covered as In-Network services in Massachusetts, Maine, New Hampshire or Rhode Island when received from designated Centers of Excellence.
+Certain specialized services are only covered as In-Network services in Massachusetts, Maine, New Hampshiret or Rhode Island when received from designated Centers of Excellence.

 Clinical Stabilization Services 24-hour clinically managed post detoxification treatment for adults or adolescents, as defined by the Massachusetts Department of Public Health.
 Clinical Stabilization Services usually follow Acute Treatment Services for substance use disorders.
-Clinical Stabilization Services may include intensive education and counseling regarding the nature of addiction and its consequences, relapse prevention, outreach to families and significant others and after care planning, for individuals beginning to engage in recovery from addiction.
+Clinical Stabilization Services may include intensive education and counseling regarding the nature of addiction and its consequences, relapse prevention, the Member.
+Coinsurance amounts applicable to your Plan are stated in the Schedule of Benefits.